 - You might get a notification in your hosting dashboard telling you about planned maintenance.

-To check your current PHP version, you’ll want to access your host.
+You’ll want to access your host to check your current PHP version.
 It will be different depending on your host and your plan.
 Often, there will be a clear option for managing your PHP version:

 On this screen, you’ll see the current PHP version.
 In simple terms, this is what your server is running: